-My husband's band is recording a CD of cover tunes.
-We know we have to list all of the writers and owners of the songs, but where do we go or whom do we register with before the release of the CD?
-Do we have to pay royalties to anyone?
+My band is recording an album of cover songs.
+We know we have to list all of the original writers and owners of the songs, but what else do we need to do before the album is released?
+Do we need to pay royalties to anyone?

 To record a song for release to the public, a performer must obtain permission from the music publisher of the song and pay a fee, called a mechanical royalty.
-A mechanical royalty must be paid when songs are reproduced, for example on cassettes, compact discs, and records.
+A mechanical royalty must be paid when songs are reproduced, for example on compact discs or records.

 There are two ways to get permission and pay the mechanical royalty: